nerfsunny/MAL-Lists/2025/mrc/mrc_item_23.md

 ## ABOUT ME

-This list contains a list of manga eligible for the following challenge item, as of August 31, 2025:
+This list contains a list of manga eligible for the following challenge item, as of September 07, 2025:

 (2.3) Read a manga another MRC participant rated 4 or lower.